1991–92 European Cup first round

 The 1991–92 European Cup first round was the first stage of the 1991–92 European Cup competition, and featured 32 teams entering the competition.
 It began on 17 September with the first legs and ended on 2 October 1991 with the second legs.
 The 16 winners advanced to the second round.

 Times are CET/CEST, as listed by UEFA.

+Teams

+All 32 teams qualified for the European Cup entered in the first round.